firelab/FWAS-Statistics/README.md

 - Now you can access the Frontend application on [http://localhost:9090](http://localhost:9090)

 ### Build From Source
-- For this method of installtion you need to have node-20.17 if you already have node installed on your machine you can find it version using the following command:
+- For this method of installation you need to have node-20.17 if you already have node installed on your machine.You can find the version using the following command:
 ```bash
   node --version
 ```
-- Once you verify the version you can install the packages that are needed using
+- Once you verify the version.
+You can install the packages that are needed using
 ```bash
   npm install
 ```